 This proxy statement is being furnished by ADT Investments, Inc. ("ADT Investments"), a Delaware corporation and a wholly owned subsidiary of ADT Limited ("ADT"), a Bermuda corporation (ADT, together with its subsidiaries, the "ADT Group"), to our fellow shareholders of Western Resources, Inc. (together with its subsidiaries, "Western").
-ADT Investments is a holder of record of 100 shares of the common stock of Western, \$5.00 par value (the "Western Common Stock") that it acquired on or about March 4, 1997.
-In this proxy statement, ADT Investments opposes Western's solicitation of proxies (the "Western Solicitation") relating to a special meeting of Western's shareholders (or any adjournments, postponements, continuations or reschedulings thereof) presently the [Maner Conference Center (Kansas Expocentre) located at the southeast corner of Seventeenth and Western, Topeka, Kansas] (which Western may reschedule for a later date) (such meeting, or any rescheduling thereof, the "Special Meeting").
-This proxy statement is first being mailed to Western shareholders on or about June 12, 1997.
+ADT Investments is a holder of record of 100 shares of the common stock of Western, \$5.00 par value (the "Western Common Stock").
+In this proxy statement, ADT Investments opposes Western's solicitation of proxies (the "Western Solicitation") relating to a special meeting of Western's shareholders (or any adjournments, postponements, continuations or reschedulings thereof) presently scheduled to be held on June 17, 1997 at [\\\\] [a.m./p.m], local time, at the [Maner Conference Center (Kansas Expocentre) located at the southeast corner of Seventeenth and Western, Topeka, Kansas] (the "Special Meeting").
+This proxy statement is first being mailed to Western shareholders on or about \\\\\, 1997.

 At the Special Meeting, Western's shareholders will consider and vote upon [a] proposal[s] of Western's Board of Directors (the "Western Proposal[s]").
 See "Matters to be Voted upon at the Special Meeting."
 The Western Solicitation will be conducted pursuant to a proxy statement (the "Western Proxy Statement") to be mailed by Western to Western shareholders.

-The approval of the Western Proposal[s] by Western shareholders is a condition to the hostile offer that has been launched by Western to acquire shares of ADT, the parent of ADT Investments, for a combination of cash and Western Common Stock (the "Western Hostile Offer").
+The approval of the Western Proposal[s] by Western shareholders is a condition to the hostile offer that has been launched by Western to acquire shares of ADT for a combination of cash and Western Common Stock (the "Western Hostile Offer").
 If the Western Proposal[s] are approved, Western has announced its intention to proceed with the Western Hostile Offer and a subsequent merger of ADT into a subsidiary of Western.
-In support of the Western Hostile Offer, Western has commenced litigation against ADT.
-See "Certain Information Regarding the ADT Group--Certain Litigation."
-Because Western has filed such litigation against ADT and commenced the Western Hostile Offer, ADT has an interest in opposing the Western Proposals which conflicts with the interests of Western's management and may conflict with the interests of other Western shareholders.

 For the reasons set forth below, ADT Investments believes that neither the Western Proposal[s] nor the Western Hostile Offer are in the best interests of Western or its shareholders.
-For this and other reasons discussed more fully below, WE RECOMMEND THAT YOU REJECT THE WESTERN PROPOSAL[S] BY CASTING A VOTE "AGAINST" THE WESTERN PROPOSAL[S] ON THE ENCLOSED WHITE PROXY CARD.
+For this and other reasons discussed more fully below, we recommend that you reject the Western Proposal[s] by casting a vote "AGAINST" the Western Proposal[s] on the enclosed [COLOR] proxy card.